 If you’re in need of a side or vegetable dish to accompany your entree, try this quick and easy fix of boiled chayote squash and carrot with crushed peanut.
-This is healthy, light and widely fit to any type of course, be it marinade, grill, boil, fish, chicken…
+This is healthy, light and widely fit for any type of course, be it marinade, grill, boil, fish, chicken…

 Just remember to pick a younger chayote squash to avoid too many skin and chewy texture.

-Any how, enjoy this easy side along with your protein.
+Anyhow, enjoy this easy side along with your protein.
 Nice for those who on weight control or vegetarian too.
 Substitute with cashew if you are allergic to peanut.

 - 2 chayote squash

 - 1 medium carrot

 Crushed peanut sprinkle/dip

 - 1 tsp sea salt